rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/how-to-guides/using-testcontainers.md

 ### "Could not find a valid Docker environment"

 Testcontainers cannot connect to the Docker daemon.

-Verify that `DOCKER_HOST` is set and that the socket file exists:
+On macOS and Linux, verify that `DOCKER_HOST` is set and that the socket file exists:

 ```console
 $ echo $DOCKER_HOST